Skip to content

 Starting the MCP Server

-# Start in read-only mode (safe for exploration)
+# Start in read-only mode (default, safe for exploration)

 # Enable write operations (create, update, delete)